Cost of Living in Iceland

 From volcanoes and rivers to botanical gardens, the landscapes are stunning and worth seeing with your own eyes.

-The climate of the country and favorable natural resources make this country a perfect destination for active recreation.
+The climate of the country and its favorable natural resources make this country a perfect destination for active recreation.

 Climbers, hang-gliders, anglers, and swimmers are heading to Iceland to enjoy rivers, mountains, fresh air, and clean water resources.

-The most expensive thing in Iceland is food and the cheapest thing here is water because you can drink it right from the tap.
+The most expensive thing in Iceland is food, and the cheapest thing here is water because you can drink it right from the tap.

 RESTAURANTS